v-gb/ocamlmig/doc/using.md

     ```

     The advantage of this version is that the replacement expression is typechecked,
-    and is checked to have a type that's unifiable with the original expression.
+    and is checked to have a type that's unifiable with the original identifier.
 The
     main disadvantage is that any desugaring in the compiler will affect the
     replacement expression.
 This syntax may be removed if this drawback can't be fixed.